iridakos/iridakos.github.io/_posts/2019-04-10-shell-navigation-with-autocomplete.markdown

   - bash
   - scripts
 popular: -1
+redirect_from:
+  - /tutorials/2019/04/09/shell-navigation-with-autocomplete.html
 related_posts:
   - bash-completion-script
 ---

 I use the terminal a lot and in my day to day work I tend to navigate to the same bunch of directories.

-There are some awesome tools out there (like [autojump](https://github.com/wting/autojump)) but sometimes, especially when the directories are similarly named, there is a need to be more explicit to navigate to the proper one.
+There are some awesome tools out there (like [autojump](https://github.com/wting/autojump) or [z](https://github.com/rupa/z)) but sometimes, especially when the directories are similarly named, there is a need **to be explicit** to navigate to the proper one.

 I decided to write a script to overcome this issue and to avoid having to edit my `.bash*` files to manage [`aliases`](http://tldp.org/LDP/abs/html/aliases.html) each time I wanted to add or remove a directory.

-## Introducing `goto`
+## goto

 `goto` is a shell utility to quickly navigate to aliased directories with autocomplete *(tab completion)*.